Grey Towers National Historic Site: Gifford and Cornelia

-James Pinchot died in 1908, and his wife, Mary, died three days after Gifford married Cornelia Bryce in August 1914.
+James Pinchot died in 1908, and his wife, Mary, died 10 days after Gifford married Cornelia Bryce in August, 1914.
 He and his brother Amos split the estate, with Amos taking the half on which a small forester's cabin was the main dwelling and Gifford taking the house.
 The couple began spending their summers at Grey Towers.
-She realized that his developing political career, and hers (she ran for Congress three times), required a residence more suited to entertaining guests than it had originally been intended to be, and set about modernizing the house.
+Cornelia realized that Gifford's developing political career, and hers (she ran for Congress three times), required a residence more suited to entertaining guests than it had originally been intended to be, and set about modernizing the house.
 At her behest, many alterations were made to the original first-floor plan.
 The most significant involved merging the dining and breakfast rooms to create a large sitting room, and similarly enlarging the library by adding the living room to it.
 "The first thing my wife did", Pinchot told the Saturday Evening Post in 1922, "was to break down the partition walls and let in light and air ...
 [O]f course, it's a vast improvement."

 An avid gardener, she turned her attention to the grounds.
 Chester Holmes Aldrich first designed a swimming pool for the property, a raised structure enclosed on three sides by a pergola of stone piers and wooden trellises.
 After that came the Bait Box, a playhouse for the couple's son, Gifford Bryce Pinchot.
 Elliptical openings in the stone walls around the courtyard provide views over the surrounding landscape.
 Next, in the late 1920s, when her husband was serving his first term as governor, came the Letter Box, a small cottage intended both as an archive for his papers and an office for his political staff when he was in residence.
 In their last collaboration, Aldrich and Cornelia Pinchot added a moat, which finally gave the house the raised effect Hunt had originally intended.
 In building it became necessary to lengthen the east lawn and build a new stone wall to support the moat.